How to Manage Temps and Contract Workers

 Whether you hire temps directly or lease them through an agency, you will need to manage them like you do the rest of your workforce.
 Laws governing harassment, discrimination, and workplace health and safety apply to all employees, including your temps.

 Work with permanent staff to make sure they blend in with temporary workers the way you want.
-Check to make sure your expectations and job description for temps are in writing, doable and agreed upon by them.
+Check to make sure your expectations and job description for temps are in writing, and doable and agreed upon by them.
 Whether you hire directly or through an agency, know that minimum wage and overtime laws still apply.
-Note that, according to the 2014 Small Business Success Study, many small business owners already pay their hourly employees above minimum wage.
+Note that many small business owners already pay their hourly employees above minimum wage.
 Keep this in mind to ensure that you're setting competitive pay rates.